Visit Andalucia Logo

 10. Take a Day Trip to Gibraltar - Gibraltar is a small British territory located just a short distance from Cadiz.
 This unique destination is home to stunning views, unique attractions, and plenty of history.

 Cadiz is a beautiful and unique destination that's perfect for anyone looking for a mix of history, culture, and relaxation.
+You can check out our full list of things to do in Cadiz here.
+We also have a list of tour recommendations in Cadiz.
 With so many things to do and see, you're sure to have a great time exploring this charming city.

 Festivals in Cadiz